 - A request for collection/transfer with requested data information is sent to the target UE(s).

-- The UE reports the requested data via the established dedicated path to the 6G NF (containing the DTF functionality) collecting data from UE.
+- The UE reports the requested data via the established dedicated path to the 6G NF (containing the Data Transfer FCapability) collecting data from UE.

 4. Traffic Differentiation: